 Example of the expected reward for each miner depending on which chain they work on:

 |Work on Minority Chain||7, -1||-1, -1|

-Since mining on the shorter fork does not provide an incentive, and there is a cost to building on a chain that is mitigated by a block reward, the result is a convergence around the longest chain.
+Since mining on the minority chain (that is, the shorter fork) does not provide an incentive, and there is a cost to building on a chain that is mitigated by a block reward, the result is a convergence around the longest chain.
 However, it is important to note that Bitcoin considers the defacto chain to be the one with the most cumulative proof of work rather than simply the longest chain.

 How does this guarantee information security?
 Let’s say an attacker wanted to go back and edit the history of the ledger to exclude a certain transaction.
-The attacker has to go all the way back to the block before that transaction, fork the blockchain, and mine enough blocks to the point where the revised chain is the new defacto chain.
+The attacker has to go all the way back to the block that precedes the block containing the targeted transaction, fork the blockchain, and mine enough blocks to the point where the length of the revised chain surpasses that of the original chain (transforming the revised chain into the new main, or defacto, chain).
 In order for the revised chain to surpass the current main chain, the attacker would need a majority of the network’s hashpower.
 This attack is aptly named the 51% attack.
 The deeper a transaction is nested into the history of the blockchain, the more costly and difficult it would be to revise it.
-The mining setup for bitcoin and the costs of electricity and computation are substantial in order to prevent these types of attacks.
+The mining setup for Bitcoin and the costs of electricity and computation are substantial in order to prevent this type of attacks.

-Q) Why do we need Decentralized Consensus not just decentralized code verification and execution?
+Q) Why do we need Decentralized Consensus and not just decentralized code verification and execution?
 A) To prevent the double spend attack.
-Q) If you are a miner will the block you mine in POW always be included in the longest chain?
+Q) If you are a miner, will the block you mine in PoW always be included in the longest chain?
 A) No!
 Because of forks.
-Q) How can you make it harder for someone to attack the altcoin paypal chain?
+Q) How can you make it harder for someone to attack the altcoin PayPal chain?
 A) Sharding - make attacks all or nothing and Plasma